playablestreets/the-plants/README.md

 ## ESP32 capacitance

-Purr Data is reading capacitance from two MPR121s via an ESP32 and slip serial.
+PD is reading capacitance from two MPR121s via an ESP32 and slip serial.
 [comport] and [mrpeach/slipdec] are dependencies.

 # TODO